HomeArticlesGuideSEO Technical Checklist

 lastmod accuracy:

-The <lastmod> element indicates the last modification date of a page's content.
-Google uses this to prioritise crawling — pages with recent lastmod dates are recrawled faster.
-Setting all lastmod values to today's date or leaving them perpetually stale is counterproductive and trains Google to ignore your lastmod signals.
-Only update lastmod when content actually changes.
+The <lastmod> element records the last modification date of a page's content, and Google uses it to prioritise crawling: pages with recent lastmod dates get recrawled faster.
+Setting every lastmod value to today's date, or leaving them all perpetually stale, backfires, since it trains Google to ignore your lastmod signals.
+Update it only when content actually changes.

 Technical limits: